 5 Year Agreement (5YA) funding

 Your 5 Year Agreement (5YA) funding is based on a formula.
-There is a minimum budget set so that all schools have 5YA funding to do their essential work.
+There's a minimum budget set so that all schools have 5YA funding to do their essential work.
 As a board of trustees, you need to decide how to allocate your 5YA funding in your 10 Year Property Plan (10YPP) following certain rules.
-We review your 5YA funding after you have been in the funding programme for 3 years.
+We review your 5YA funding after you've been in the funding programme for 3 years.

 - How your 5YA funding is calculated